Shelob9/react-use-dom-fields/README.md

-# Work In progress
+# React User DOM Inpouts

-Tracks and controls the state of form fields whose rendering is NOT controlled by React.
+Tracks and controls the state of form fields in native DOM, whose rendering is NOT controlled by React.

+## Components

+- Input fields `useDomInput`
+- Select fields `useDomSelect`
+- Groups of radio fields `useDomRadioGroup`
+- Groups of checkbox fields `useCheckboxGroup`

+## WHY??

+Legacy code.

+In Caldera Forms, we are moving field rendering to React components.
+This will allow us to move all form state managment to one place -- inside the `CalderaFormsRenderer` component, without forcing all fields to suddenly be React-based.

+It could also be used to hydrate an HTML form inside of a React app.

-### Example
+## Example

 ```html
 <div id="root"></div>